Richard French

 Policyholder

-A Tax Liability Policy will be held by the company facing the specific tax liability in question or, where relevant, the buyer or seller under a purchase agreement.
+A tax liability insurance policy will be held by the company facing the specific tax liability in question or, where relevant, the buyer or the seller under a purchase agreement.

 Policy period

-The policy period will seek to match the statute of limitations in the relevant jurisdiction.
-This is typically up to six years.
+The policy period will seek to match the statute of limitations in the relevant jurisdiction - typically up to six years.

 Retention or excess

-This is typically a nominal amount or nil.
-In certain circumstances, this will be used to prevent recovery for a certain amount of defense costs.
+The retention, also known as the excess, is typically a nominal amount or nil.
+In certain circumstances, the retention will be used to prevent recovery for a certain amount of defense costs.

 Policy limit

-The estimate amount of the tax liability plus interest, penalties and defense costs.
+The policy limit is the estimate amount of the tax liability plus interest, penalties and defense costs.

 Premium

-This is calculated on a case-by-case basis and can range between 3 – 10% of the policy limit.
+The premium is calculated on a case-by-case basis and can range between 3% – 10% of the policy limit.
 Factors affecting the premium include the likelihood of the liability crystalizing, the activity of the tax authority in question, the robustness of the technical defense available and the complexity of the liability.